 The course instructor will meet with the whole class during the first assigned regular lecture slot of the week.
-This class will be run as a board meeting in which the instructor chairs, a secretary is assigned for minute taking, a representative from each group provides an update of past and future group activities/progress/problems, actions are noted and assigned and new material relevant to the course is presented.
+This class will be run as a "board" or business meeting in which the instructor chairs, a secretary is assigned for minute taking, a representative from each group provides an update of past and future group activities/progress/problems, actions are noted and assigned and new material relevant to the course is presented.
+The format for the business meeting is presented in the generic agenda below:

 This meeting will provide an opportunity for general project instruction, clarification of requirements, schedule reminders, questions, troubleshooting, sourcing of materials or resources and other housekeeping matters.
-The second and third lecture slots of each week will be used for assigned group meetings with the instructor, additional instructional time or for guest lectures.
+The second and third lecture slots of each week will be used for assigned group meetings with the instructor, and instructional lectures including guest lectures.
 The assigned lab slots will be used as optional group meeting times, guest lecture slots and instructor meeting times.